 Trained by Dr. Marshall Ganz, as well as the Industrial Areas Foundation, Liz has taught community organizing to graduate students at the Kennedy School of Government at Harvard University, undergraduates at Stonehill College, and high schoolers in various organizations throughout Massachusetts.
 Following the tragic shooting death of a St. Stephen’s teen in September 2012, Liz helped convene teens, young adults, and others to take leadership in the B-PEACE for Jorge Campaign, a diocese-wide effort to address the root causes of violence.

 Liberation theology developed her commitment to social justice, and Girl Scouts built her arts and crafts skills and her repertoire of goofy songs.
-She lives in Jamaica Plain with her ten-year-old son, Heschel, who is working on his skateboarding skills while studying to be an inventor.
+Liz and her family live in Roslindale.